Contents

 Choosing the correct enterprise-grade backup software solution

-Since the average level of requirements for an enterprise-grade backup solution is high, it would be easier to split these characteristics into multiple thematic groups for better reading comprehension.
-In this list we are going to review 3 categories: Performance, Versatility, and Accessibility.
+Since even the average level of requirements for an enterprise-grade backup solution is high, it would be easier to divide these characteristics into multiple thematic groups.
+This list divides these characteristics into three categories: Performance, Versatility, and Accessibility.

 Performance